 Preventer stood motionless, slumped against the back of a fancy chair in her living room.
 The ruin of her mouth glistened red and white, air hissing in and out in a distracting near whistle.
 Her eyes didn’t seem like they’d blinked since that man had died, didn’t seem like they’d left his killer’s face.

 Jane, by contrast, sat easily.
-She was knitting, pushing threat through a shirt as she mended the jacket before her.
+She was knitting, pushing thread through her jacket as she strove to mend it.
 She was slouched in careless grace opposite Preventer, working busily along without reacting to the woman’s unrelenting stare.

 Indulger hadn’t been able to take this tension, he’d bolted an hour ago following a whispered conversation.
 From what I’d gathered he was returning to Her, reporting our arrival.
 Someone had to do it, I supposed, and their relationship made him the man for the job.